-ELECTRIC SHOCK HAZARD

-This equipment must be grounded.
+ELECTRIC SHOCK HAZARD This equipment must be grounded.
 Improper grounding, setup, or usage of the system can cause electric shock.

-- Connect only to grounded power source. - All electrical wiring must be done by a qualified electrician and comply with all local codes and regulations. - Follow the Voltage Discharge and Grounding Procedure before entering the spray area for any cleaning or service operations.

-For waterborne systems:

-- Connect the applicator to a voltage isolation system that will discharge the system voltage when not in use. - All components of the voltage isolation system that are charged to high voltage must be contained within an isolation enclosure that prevents personnel from making contact with the high voltage components before the system voltage is discharged. - Interlock the Electrostatic Controller with the voltage isolation system to shut off the electrostatics anytime the isolation system enclosure is opened. - Do not splice fluid hoses together.
+Turn off and disconnect power at main switch before disconnecting any cables and before servicing or installing equipment.
+Connect only to grounded power source.
+All electrical wiring must be done by a qualified electrician and comply with all local codes and regulations.
+Follow the Voltage Discharge and Grounding Procedure before entering the spray area for any cleaning or service operations.
+For waterborne systems: Connect the applicator to a voltage isolation system that will discharge the system voltage when not in use.
+All components of the voltage isolation system that are charged to high voltage must be contained within an isolation enclosure that prevents personnel from making contact with the high voltage components before the system voltage is discharged.
+Interlock the Electrostatic Controller with the voltage isolation system to shut off the electrostatics anytime the isolation system enclosure is opened.
+Do not splice fluid hoses together.
 Install only one continuous Graco Waterborne Fluid Hose between the isolated fluid supply and the applicator.

-PRESSURIZED EQUIPMENT HAZARD

-Fluid from the equipment, leaks, or ruptured components can splash in the eyes or on skin and cause serious injury.
+PRESSURIZED EQUIPMENT HAZARD Fluid from the equipment, leaks, or ruptured components can splash in the eyes or on skin and cause serious injury.
+Follow the Pressure Relief Procedure when you stop spraying/dispensing and before cleaning, checking, or servicing equipment.
+Tighten all fluid connections before operating the equipment.
+Check hoses, tubes, and couplings daily.
+Replace worn or damaged parts immediately.